fastsitephp/fastsitephp/website/app_data/docs/en/file-encryption-bash.md

 ---
 ## Overview
 FastSitePHP includes the ability to encrypt files using both a PHP Class and a compatible Bash Script.
-Bash is the default shell on many versions of Linux and on macOS; it is also widely available on other Unix OS’s.
+Bash is the default shell on many versions of Linux and on macOS; it is also widely available on other Unix Like OS’s such as the BSD's (FreeBSD, NetBSD, OpenBSD, DragonFlyBSD etc).
 Bash can also [run on Windows using the Windows Subsystem for Linux](file-encryption-windows) or third-party tools.

 This page shows how to use the bash script and provides details on how it works.

 Screenshots on this page were created on Mac using SSH and Terminal to connect to an Amazon Web Services (AWS) Lightsail Servers.
-The IP addresses and any server info shown on the screenshots are from temporary severs that no longer exists.
+The IP addresses and any server info shown on the screenshots are from temporary servers that no longer exists.

 ### File Encryption API and Bash Script
 * [📄 Class [Security\Crypto\FileEncryption]](../api/Security_Crypto_FileEncryption)